ecklex/autodocx/README.md

 Remember: To convert the .docx-file correctly, you need to format the Text with formatting templates and insert the template names into the right places in the script.

-Note: Due to the on going process, the autodocx.py script does not match the input.docx provided all the time.
+Note: Due to the on going process, the autodocx.py script may not match the input.docx provided all the time.
 I try to keep up.
 This means, that it could be possible, that the input.docx in this repository needs to be changed in order to run the script right away.

 ## Troubleshooting
 ### single styles don´t get converted